IvanTsers/query_quickgo/README.md

 # query_quickgo

-This Python3 script provides builds URL requests for QuickGO API based on provided arguments, sends it to QuickGO, and processes the response.
+This Python3 script builds URL requests for QuickGO API based on provided arguments, sends it to QuickGO, and processes the response.